wallali/servicekit/Readme.md

 Usage
 -----
 Use services by importing and initializing them with a config.
+All services follow the same initialization pattern.

 ```javascript
 var alchemy = require('servicekit/alchemy')(config);